 What to Serve with Jerk Shrimp

 My favorite way to enjoy this recipe is to serve the shrimp on a salad, as a stir fry with rice and vegetables, or on tacos.
-Here are other pairing ideas:
+You also can't go wrong with Jamaican classics like: Jamaican rice and peas, Jamaican cabbage, and fried plantains.
+Southern sides like Southern Macaroni Salad and Southern Potato Salad will also work well.
+You will also love my Jamaican curry shrimp, Jamaican Oxtail, and brown stew chicken recipes.

 More Jerk Recipes